DevCTx/Model_View_Architectures/1_No_Model/No_Model.md

 launched. \
 The data is not saved and remains in memory only until the program is closed.

-These programs do not share data and duplicate some logic, which is not recommended.\
-They only allow to show the 2 programs which will be used to present the integrations of models and views.
+This section only shows the two programs that will be used to demonstrate the integration of models and views.
+It's important to note that these programs do not share data and duplicate a part of the data logic, which is not recommended.

+Therefore, our next step will involve exploring how to incorporate a [Model](../2_Model/Model.md) into these two programs.

 ---